 - a.
-Children who have brothers or sisters living in the same household at the same address with at least one parent/quardian in common and who will themselves be attending the school at the time of the proposed admission. - b.
-The proximity of the applicant's home address to the school measured in a straight line between the Ordnance Survey's address references for the school and the applicant's address using the local authority's computerised measuring system with those living closest receiving the highest priority.
+Children who have brothers or sisters living in the same household at the same address with at least one parent/guardian in common and who will themselves be attending the school at the time of the proposed admission. - b.
+The proximity of the applicant's home address to the school measured in a straight line between the Ordnance Survey's address references for the School and the applicant's address using the London Borough of Hillingdon's computerised measuring system with those living closest receiving the highest priority.